-Amazon has announced that it’s hosting Prime Day 2022 again — sort of.
-For the first time ever, Amazon is having a second Prime Day-like mega sale in one year: Amazon already hosted Prime Day in July, and the second sale will take place Oct.
-11-12.
+For the first time ever, Amazon is having its second Prime Day-like mega sale in one year: Amazon already hosted Prime Day in July, and the second sale runs through Oct.
+12.

 To help you prepare for Prime Day, we talked to experts about what the sale might look like and the types of deals we may see.
 We’ll continue updating you in the weeks leading up to Amazon’s sale as we learn more.